-From Bavaria to the Baltic coast, Germany has dozens of romantic old towns.
-The World Heritage List includes several that have exceptional qualities besides their good looks, whether it's an untouched medieval core, proud pointers to the enlightened era of Classicism, or unique buildings that inspired architects across Europe.
-For all the lovers out there, here are some of the most beautiful towns in Germany.
+From Bavaria to the Baltic coast, there are dozens of scenic German towns in with romantic old town centres.
+The World Heritage List includes several with exceptional qualities besides their good looks and romantic atmosphere.
+Some also have an untouched medieval core, proud pointers to the enlightened era of Classicism, or unique buildings that inspired architects across Europe.
+Read on for more background on some of the most beautiful towns in Germany.

 Nearest airport: Nuremberg Airport

 Handy train connection: Bamberg is about a 40-minute train ride from Nuremberg, or just under one hour from Würzburg.

 For a small town, Weimar in Central Germany comes with a lot of history.
 Besides its splendid Modernist Bauhaus monuments, it has twelve historical homes, churches, castles, palaces and parks, dating from the glorious Classical era, that have been honoured with a place on the World Heritage List.

 Weimar was bustling with intellectuals and new ideas in the late 18th and early 19th centuries.
 This development was kickstarted by Duchess Anna Amalia and driven by the presence of the great writer and scientist Goethe and the poet/playwright Schiller.
 They enjoyed a productive friendship spanning seventeen years.
 Today you can visit both their original houses.

 Near the Old Town, the Baroque Stadtschloss Castle was rebuilt with Classical interiors under Goethe's supervision after a fire.
 Next to it is the astounding Duchess Anna Amalia Library with its towering bookshelves.
 It was badly damaged by a fire in 2004, but has been restored to its former glory.
 The romantic English-style Park on the Ilm is a good spot to unwind – Goethe clearly agreed, for he had an elegant garden house here.